Skip to Content

 Preventive measures:

-Following precautions should be kept in consideration while cleaning opening up different parts of the mower:
+The following precautions should be kept in consideration while cleaning and opening up different parts of the mower:

 • The necessity of gloves: Use gloves for extracting debris, grass, and old dirt from the blades

-• Avoid Personal damage: Handle with care to avoid cuts and any delicate harm from the sharp blades.
+• Avoid Personal damage: Handle carefully to avoid cuts and any delicate harm from the sharp blades.

 Frequently asked questions: